pierfarrugia/svgicons_embed/README.md

 CSS
 ---

-To define the ico we'll need 1 class:

-* ico: to define base values for all icons
+To define the ico we'll need 1 class ".ico" to define base values for all icons

 ```